-The town, also called “Brid” for short, is situated on the East coast of Yorkshire, north of the Hull and the River Humber just south of Flamborough Head.
-Further north lies the seaside resorts of Filey, Scarborough and Whitby.
+Bridlington is a holiday resort in Yorkshire in England, UK.
+The town, also called “Brid” for short, is situated on the East coast of Yorkshire, north of the Hull and the River Humber just south of Flamborough Head in Bridlington Bay.

 Why not visit Park Rose Pottery, Cruckley Animal Farm, Bridlington Heritage Museum, Sailing from the beach, Burton Agnes Hall or perhaps Bondville Miniature Village.
 If you are with your family then maybe a visit to the Leisure World, John Bull World of Rock and the Beside The Seaside Museum would be more suitable.

 After all the sight seeing, why not pop into the 60’s coffee bar for a relaxing break a bite to eat from their themed menu’s and have a coffee.

 Bridlington has a long history as a resort.
 If you are visiting there are lots of accommodation options to choose from including guest houses, bed and breakfasts, hotels, apartments, flats, camping, caravan sites and well placed cottages in the surrounding region.
 Bridlington has lots of Caravan Parks within the area from the rocky coast to the north and along the long sandy beaches to the south.

 “Brid” as the locals call it, has also become the UK venue for the British Open Darts Competition.

 The town boasts a superb shopping complex and two excellent full 18 hole golf courses.
 The seafront road-train takes visitors to all the traditional attractions, including funfairs and amusement arcades and for those times when the sun is behind the clouds you could visit the forum complex.